bahodge/candlekeep-mysteries/adventures/soul_worth_breaking/Notes.md

 Muriel is on the stage at the tavern.
 There are two striders in the tavern who say a bunch of really uncomfortable things.
 One of them is [[Lucian Veilcross]] when his disguise is dispelled.

 ---
+ We go to the graveyard and we dig up

+---
 ## The play